 There is one sure way to check how much money you are really going to save and that is through using your actual annual usage.
-If you do not know your actual usage, the figures above are reasonably reliable; however, you should budget to spend a little bit more just to be sure.
+If you do not know your actual energy use, the figures above are reasonably reliable; however, you should budget to spend a little bit more just to be sure there are no surprises.

 Average kWh per day